threefoldtech/0-db/README.md

 `FREEZE` mode will deny any operation on the specific namespace, read, write, update, delete operations will be denied with an error message (eg: `Namespace is temporarily frozen`)

+## NSJUMP
+Force closing current index and data files and open the next id.

 ## SELECT
 Change your current namespace.
 If the requested namespace is password-protected, you need